 As it is said, the first step to solving a problem is identifying it.
 This stage involves making a list of everything that might potentially come up and disrupt the normal flow of events.

-This risk based testing step is commonly led by the QA lead/Manager/representative.
-However, the lead alone will not be able to come up the entire list- the entire QA team’s input makes a huge impact.
+This risk-based testing step is commonly led by the QA lead/Manager/representative.
+However, the lead alone will not be able to come up with the entire list- the entire QA team’s input makes a huge impact.
 We can say this is a collective activity led by the QA lead.

 Also, the risks that are identified during the Test planning phase are more ‘managerial’ in orientation- meaning, we are going to look at anything that might impact the QA project’s schedule, effort, budget, infrastructure changes, etc. The focus here is not the AUT, but the way the QA phase will go on.

-The following is a sample list of risks that might be listed during test planning phase.
+The following is a sample list of risks that might be listed during the Test Planning phase.
 Please note, that the AUT and its functionality is not the focus here.

-#2.
-Not enough resources, resources on boarding too late (process takes around 15 days.)
+- Not enough resources, resources onboarding too late (the process takes around 15 days.)

-#3.
-Defects are found at a late stage of the cycle or at a late cycle; defects discovered late are most likely be due to unclear specifications and are time consuming to resolve.
+- Defects are found at a late stage of the cycle or at a late-cycle; defects discovered late are most likely be due to unclear specifications and are time-consuming to resolve.

-#6.
-Non-availability of Independent Test environment and accessibility
+- Non-availability of Independent Test Environment and accessibility

 At this point, you can choose to be as thorough as you would like, depending on the amount of time available.